LoginRadius/docs/content/concepts/token-handle/index.md

 path: "/concepts/token-handle"
 ---

+# Handle Token

 > Access tokens are used to retrieve profile data and handle other user functionality.
 A client passes the access token to the server, and the server uses this token to decide whether the client is authorized to access the resource or not.

-On successful authentication on the Auth Page (IDX), LoginRadius’s default script sends an access token in the query string as a token parameter with the return_url that you specified in the action URL.
+On successful authentication on the [Auth Page (IDX)](/concepts/idx), LoginRadius’s default script sends an access token in the query string as a token parameter with the return_url that you specified in the action URL.

 Below is the access URL for Login Action: